Skip to main content

 • Statement of “No Objection” from your Home Country

-This method is used by most J visitors.
-It is, however, not available to foreign medical graduates who acquired J-1 status to obtain graduate medical education or training.
+Most J visitors use this method.
+It is not available to foreign medical graduates who acquired J-1 status to obtain graduate medical education or training.
 It also may not be successful for those who have received Fulbright grants or substantial U.S. government funding.
 You must contact your Embassy or Consulate to obtain this No Objection Statement.
 The statement should be forwarded to DOS directly; therefore, it is recommended that you provide them with the DOS case number for reference.

 • Persecution

-You may apply for a waiver if you can document that you would be persecuted upon return to your home country or last legal residence because of race, religion or political opinion.
-For the waiver, you apply directly to USCIS with Form I-612 and will need to submit substantial documentation.
-If USCIS agrees with your claim of persecution, they will request that DOS review it.
+You may apply for a waiver if you can provide substantial documentation that you would be persecuted upon return to your home country or last legal residence because of race, religion or political opinion.
+You would apply directly to USCIS.
 You may wish to consult with an immigration attorney before beginning this process.

 • Exceptional Hardship to a U.S. Citizen or Permanent Resident Spouse or Child

 You may apply for a waiver if you can document that returning home would cause exceptional hardship to your U.S. Citizen or Permanent Resident spouse or child.
-This is an extremely difficult standard to meet as you must demonstrate that the hardship was truly unforeseeable at the time you began J-1 status.
-For the waiver, you apply directly to USCIS on Form I-612.
-If USCIS agrees with your claim of exceptional hardship, they will request that DOS review it.
+This is an extremely difficult standard to meet as you must demonstrate that the hardship was unforeseeable at the time you began J-1 status.
+You would apply directly to USCIS.
 You may wish to consult with an immigration attorney before beginning this process.

 • Interested U.S. Government Agency

-A U.S. federal government agency may apply for your waiver if it can attest that your work is of national significance, that your participation in that work is essential, and that complying with the residence requirement would be detrimental to the U.S. national interest.
-This is usually a lengthy, complex procedure.
-A list of possible government agencies is included below.
-You must contact them directly to inquire about their procedures for applying for a waiver.
+A U.S. federal government agency may apply for your waiver if it can attest that your work is of national significance, that your participation in that work is essential, and that complying with the residence requirement would be detrimental to U.S. national interest.
+This is a complex and lengthy procedure.
+You must contact an agency directly to inquire about their procedures for applying for a waiver.

 U.S. Government Agencies who have requested waivers of the 212(E) requirement: